2015-2016 Music Courses

 Experimental Improvisation Ensemble

 This class explores a variety of musical and dance styles and techniques, including free improvisation, chance-based methods, conducting, and scoring.
-We will collaboratively innovate practices and build scores that extend our understanding of how the mediums of dance and music relate to and with one another.
+We will collaboratively innovate practices and build scores that extend our understanding of how the mediums of dance and music relate both to and with one another.
 How the body makes sound and how sound moves will serve as entry points for our individual and group experimentation.
 Scores will be explored with an eye toward their performing potential.
-This ensemble is open to composer-performers, dancers, performance artists, and actors.
+The ensemble is open to composer-performers, dancers, performance artists, and actors.
 Music students must be able to demonstrate proficiency in their chosen instrument.
 All instruments (acoustic and electrical), voice, electronic synthesizers, and laptop computers are welcome.
 Permission of the instructors is required.

 Violin Master Class